ZeroRingWraith: Stealth threats in the system boot process

 What is ZeroRingWraith?

-• UEFI/Boot control: It executes before the OS, compromising the UEFI loader or recovery image.
+• UEFI/Boot control: Executes before the OS, compromising the UEFI loader or recovery image.

 • Stealth communication: No open ports or visible traffic, using DNS tunneling, ICMP covert channels, or physical controllers.